Bristol Link with Beira has launched an urgent appeal to support Beira in mitigating the effects of the virus.

 Youth group Adjomac have been trained on a bottle-cutting project, enabling them to recycle glass bottles into crafts to fund their activities.

-BLB supported ADEL, who ran a series of environmental workshops, planting sessions and clean-ups, with young people and community based organisations, to contribute to citizenship training.
+ADEL (supported by BLB) ran a series of environmental workshops, planting sessions and clean-ups, with young people and community based organisations, to contribute to citizenship training.